sharabinth/vault-auto-unseal-gcp-kms/README.md

 # Vault Auto Unseal Feature using Google Cloud KMS Setup
 This repo has a vagrant file to create an enterprise Vault Cluster with Consul backend.
 Seal stanza is added to the Vault config file to setup auto unseal using Google Cloud KMS.

-Vagrant file also creates a secondary cluster with auto unseal with Google KMS using the same KMS ring.
+Vagrant file has an option to creates a secondary cluster with auto unseal with Google KMS using the same KMS ring.
 This secondary can be configured as a DR or Performance Replication to perform further tests.
+Currently it is commented out so if a secondary cluster is required then uncomment the lines related to the secondary cluster.

 Each cluster contains 2 nodes and each note consists of a Consul Server and Vault server.
 The configuration is used for learning purposes.
 This is NOT following the reference architecture for Vault and should not be used for a Production setup.